Analysis | What we don’t know about what to expect on Election Day

 Final vote totals will be slower in coming than normal.
 Before we dig into the uniqueness of 2020, given the pandemic, it’s worth revisiting our original point: Things are always messier than they look.

 In nearly every election in recent years, undue attention has been paid to the results that come in from polling places.
 Media outlets track the percent of precincts reporting, ignoring that those totals often (depending on the state) exclude sizable vote totals from absentee ballots.
 Again, it usually doesn’t matter, since the absentee vote won’t shift the result.
-But sometimes it does, as in Florida in 2018, when then-Gov. Rick Scott’s narrow lead in the state’s Senate contest seemed wobbly given how many absentee ballots were outstanding.
+But sometimes it does, as in Florida in 2018, when then-Gov. Rick Scott’s narrow lead in the state’s Senate contest seemed wobbly, given how many absentee ballots were outstanding.
 Or take 1960, when John Kennedy’s apparent victory in California ended up being a narrow loss after absentee ballots favored Richard Nixon.

 This year, there will almost certainly be far more absentee votes cast, making those “precincts reporting” trackers even less useful.
-Many news outlets, including The Washington Post, develop estimates of the number of votes expected to be cast, comparing what has been counted with what those estimates.
+Many news outlets, including The Washington Post, develop estimates of the number of votes expected to be cast, comparing what has been counted with those estimates.
 Such comparisons might be a more useful way of tracking results this year, even if it’s necessarily a slower one.

 Doing so runs contrary to the mutual illusion that Americans enjoy of electoral certainty — so-and-so is up 1,403 votes with 99 percent reporting, etc. — but, again, that has always been an illusion.
 That’s particularly so in recent years, as the number of ballots cast outside of polling places has increased.
 Even before 2020, the media was struggling with how to accommodate that lag time; this year will force the issue.

 Those delays might not muddy the overall presidential picture.
 One factor that is hard to predict is how long it will take to finalize the vote totals in every state.
-There are two components that play a role here: the ability of the state to count a surge in absentee ballots and the closeness of the race.
+There are two components that play a role here: the ability of the state to count a surge in absentee ballots; and the closeness of the race.

 That latter point is underappreciated.
 Yes, California takes a long time to count its ballots, thanks to its rules allowing ballots to be mailed on Election Day itself.
 Results usually aren’t finalized for about a month.
 But that won’t matter for our assessments of the 2020 race; we might as well give former vice president Joe Biden the state’s electoral votes right now.

 This is a crucially important point.
-If Georgia, Iowa and Texas are the most competitive states on election night, as they are in current polling averages, we don’t need weeks to determine who will be the next president: it will be Biden.
+If Georgia, Iowa and Texas are the most competitive states on election night, as they are in current polling averages, we don’t need weeks to determine who will be the next president: It will be Biden.
 Biden leads in Florida by six points, according to RealClearPolitics’s current average, a margin healthy enough that it’s hard to see how there would be much mystery about where the absentee vote count was headed.

 Normally, races are called based on a number of factors: what’s expected in various regions, what has been counted already, exit polling.
-Exit polling is a bit of a question mark this year, given both the number of absentee votes and the likely inability to actually poll at polling places, given the pandemic.
+Exit polling is a bit of a question mark this year, given both the number of absentee votes and the likely inability to poll at polling places because of the pandemic.
 But exit pollsters such as Edison Media Research have built absentee voting into their systems and had a dry run at exit polling mid-pandemic during the primaries.
-The media will be quite wary of misfires, but, again, the question mark isn’t states like New “Still Counting Primary Ballots” York.
+The media will be wary of misfires, but, again, the question mark isn’t states like New “Still Counting Primary Ballots” York.
 It’s states with results such as Wisconsin’s from 2016, a close race where every vote counts.
 If those states are ones Trump won by five points four years ago, though, calling the race might be easier than it seems.

 The U.S. Postal Service’s shift to election infrastructure might be shaky.
-With a new postmaster general appointed by Trump came changes to the USPS’s system for delivering mail.
+With a new Trump-allied postmaster general came changes to the USPS’s system for delivering mail.
 Louis DeJoy has put an emphasis on running the department in a more businesslike fashion, aiming to cut down on overtime costs at the expense of timely mail delivery.

 Since that edict, the country has seen a number of reported delays in mail delivery, raising questions about how the USPS will handle its heightened role in the 2020 presidential election.
 It’s possible that the introduction of the new rules will have worked out any kinks over the next few months.
 It’s possible, too, that USPS delays will result in returned ballots missing key delivery deadlines, increasing the number of ballots that are rejected.